svalkiers/clusTCR/README.md

 $ conda install clustcr -c svalkiers -c bioconda -c pytorch -c conda-forge
 ```

-There's also a GPU version available, with support for the `gpu` parameter in the `Clustering` interface.
+There's also a GPU version available, with support for the `use_gpu` parameter in the `Clustering` interface.

 ```
 $ conda install clustcr-gpu -c svalkiers -c bioconda -c pytorch -c conda-forge